yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 7: Create the Payment

-Once you have completed the steps described before, you can create a payment.
+Once you have completed the steps described above, you can create a payment.
 The back-to-back payment creation must be carried out using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant should call their backend to create the payment within Yuno, using the one-time token and the checkout session.

 > 📘 Continue Payment Method
 >
 > To ensure a seamless payment experience, it's crucial to integrate the `continuePayment` method after creating a payment.
 This step is particularly important for asynchronous payment methods that require additional customer actions.
 Here's what you need to know:
 >
-> - **Asynchronous Payment Handling**: The API will signal the need for further action with the `sdk_action_required` field set to true.
+> * **Asynchronous Payment Handling**: The API will signal the need for further action with the `sdk_action_required` field set to true.
-> - **Functionality**: The `yuno.continuePayment()` function is designed to manage and display any additional screens necessary for the customer to complete the payment.
+> * **Functionality**: The `yuno.continuePayment()` function is designed to manage and display any additional screens necessary for the customer to complete the payment.
-> - **Process Simplification**: By using this method, you can streamline the payment process, as it automatically handles various scenarios for you.
+> * **Process Simplification**: By using this method, you can streamline the payment process, as it automatically handles various scenarios for you.

 ```swift
 Yuno.continuePayment()